jbecker7/No-More-Docx/README.md

 So, to save a total of 5 seconds per class, I cobbled together this quick Python function in 5 minutes.

 Please not that (sadly) you still need to have Word installed for this to work.
 I do think it makes it a bit faster to convert since you can just run nmd.py from Terminal and not ruin your day wrestling with Word's roughly 600,000 different sub-menus.

+Also, I realize Word has multiple proprietary formats.
+The next step will be handling all of them.